 What I wanted to share with you is a current (as of today) crib sheet of how long certain negative things need to be “seasoned” before different types of mortgage financing can be offered.

-Let’s get a list of different SITUATIONS or EVENTS and follow up with what the seasoning requirements may be for different types of financing options:
+Let’s get a list of different situations or events may be required for waiting periods for different types of financing options:

 The two most common types of bankruptcy (BK) are the Chapter 7 (liquidation) and the Chapter 13 (reorganization).